London Living Costs Advice for Expatriates

 Costs of Owning or Renting a Property in London

 It is no secret that living in London is expensive, but on the flip side, wages are often considerably higher than in the rest of the country.
-There are a number of website with tips and advice on living costs in London for expats moving to the city.
 To save you time, we have done the hard work for you and collated all the vital information you need for managing your money, which utilities you have to plan to pay, and settling into your new home when you move to London.

 If you haven’t secured accommodation through your job this will probably be the first thing you need to address.
 Property prices for both rental and buying vary hugely across the capital.
 Generally, the city center can be very expensive with some of the outer areas becoming much cheaper.
-London Property Watch is a good website for looking up rental and buying prices across the capital, but for rough costs a 1 bedroom flat in the city centre costs on average £1million to buy and £2500 per month rent compared to Streatham (Zone 3) of £335,000 to purchase and £1108 per month to rent.
+London Property Watch is a good website for looking up rental and buying prices across the capital, but for rough costs a 1 bedroom flat in the city centre costs more than £1 million to buy and £2,500 per month to rent compared to, for example, Streatham (Zone 3) of £335,000 to purchase and £1,108 per month to rent.

 Bills & Utilities